Chapter 5: Mr. Stark, You Might Wanna Check Your Brain

 Summer's POV

 "Are you out of your mind?"
-I took a step back, my heart racing as I watched him move with that predatory grace that seemed to come so naturally.
+I clutched the silk sheets tighter around my body, painfully aware that I was completely naked beneath.
+I pressed my back against the headboard, my heart racing as I watched him move with that predatory grace that seemed to come so naturally.
 Every gesture, every look reminded me that this man was dangerous - not in the crude way of those guys at the bar last night, but in a way that made my pulse skip.
 "Marriage?
 We don't even know each other!"

 His dark eyes tracked my movement, and the corner of his mouth lifted in that infuriating half-smile that somehow managed to be both arrogant and attractive.
-Those eyes - they seemed to see right through every defense I tried to put up.
+Those eyes - they seemed to see right through every defense I tried to put up, including the sheet I was desperately clinging to.
 "Don't we?"
 The subtle sound of his footsteps made my pulse race.
 "You crashed into my arms last night, Summer.
 And I didn't find your touch... unpleasant."

-I jerked away as his fingers reached for my chin.
+I jerked away as his fingers reached for my chin, pulling the sheet higher.
 "Mr. Stark—"

 "Brandon."

 "Whatever."
-I crossed my arms, trying to create some kind of barrier between us.
+I wrapped the sheet tighter around myself, trying to create some kind of barrier between us.
 "Don't you understand?
 I won't marry you.
 I don't know you, and I definitely don't love you."

 Something dangerous flickered in his eyes.
 "Then who do you love?
 Alexander?"
 His voice carried a razor's edge.
 "Well, he's going to be your brother-in-law soon."